denisecase/basic-tools-for-data-analytics-fundamentals/README.md

 If you don't have these tools installed (or even if you do), we recommend using Chocolately to install them.
 Chocolatey makes it easy to keep your software up-to-date.

-Web browsers

-- Google Chrome

-Editors

-- Notepad++
+Programming Environments

+- Anaconda - a Python distribution for data processing

+Code Editor

 - Visual Studio Code (VS Code)

 Version Control

 - Git for Windows (comes with Git Bash, a little bit of Linux on Windows) :)
 - TortoiseGit (integrates with Windows File Manager)

-Programming Environments

-- Anaconda3 - a Python distribution for data processing

 All recommended tools are free.